intel-iot-devkit/smart-video-workshop/object-detection/README.md

 ### Install the tutorial support files

 #### 0. Set PATH variables
 The location that you downlaoded the SMart Video workshop content.
-For example, if you download the MSart Video workshop to *~/smart-video-workshop-master
+For example, if you download the smart video workshop to *~/smart-video-workshop-master

 	export SV=~/smart-video-workshop-master